 Parenting in a Digital World

 By Susan Cranston – Susan is in her second year as a volunteer on the Parent Involvement Committee (PIC).
 She is a mother of two daughters.
-Madeline, age 14, is a Grade 9 student at Sir John A. MacDonald Secondary School and Sam, age 18, recently graduated Grade 12 from Kitchener Collegiate Institute.
+Her youngest is a Grade 9 student at Sir John A. MacDonald Secondary School and her eldest recently graduated Grade 12 from Kitchener Collegiate Institute.

 “While technology is important, it’s what we do with it that truly matters” – Muhammad Yunus